I am an associate professor (“Universitair Hoofddocent”) at Utrecht University’s Department of Methodology & Statistics.

 On 1 September 2016 I joined the Methodology & Statistics department at Utrecht university as an associate professor Data Science methodology.

-I live in Amsterdam and enjoy various forms of dancing.
+I live in Amsterdam, am married with two twin girls, and enjoy various forms of dancing.